Health Huddle Brings Men’s Cancer Screenings to Community

 Educational programs focused on health were also available.

-“This event is a great way for health care professionals to work directly with men who may otherwise not have access to quality health care,” said Taylor Witkowski, community health educator with Moffitt’s Office of Community Outreach, Engagement and Equity.
+“This event is a great way for health care professionals to work directly with men who may otherwise not have access to quality health care,” said Taylor Witkowski, community health educator with Moffitt’s Office of Community Outreach and Engagement.
 “We want to thank the Bucs for their continued support of research and education at Moffitt.
-We share their commitment in recognizing the need to address cancer health disparities among underserved and underrepresented populations in the East Tampa Bay area.”
+We share their commitment to recognizing the need to address cancer health disparities among underserved and underrepresented populations in the East Tampa Bay area.”

 Moffitt experts provided education focused on colorectal, lung and prostate cancer.
 A new topic to many was multiple myeloma, a cancer of the blood cells.
 Screening for head and neck cancer was available on-site.
 Community partners provided blood pressure, body mass index, cholesterol, dental and vision screenings.

-An event like the Men’s Health Huddle provides a unique way for local health care organizations to bring services directly to the residents of East Tampa, said Dr. Susan Vadaparampil, associate center director for Community Outreach, Engagement and Equity.
+An event like the Men’s Health Huddle provides a unique way for local health care organizations to bring services directly to the residents of East Tampa, said Dr. Susan Vadaparampil, associate center director for Community Outreach and Engagement.